pollen-robotics/website/content/reachy.md

       text : "
       #### Explore new horizons with Reachy

-      Reachy is made by former researchers with the will of providing the perfect tool to collaborate on scientific challenges in AI and robotic.
+      Reachy is created by former researchers with the aim to provide the perfect tool to collaborate on scientific challenges in AI and robotics.

-      Reachy is fully open-source and include standard AI tools to perform as an easy platform for researchers to carry out experiment and share their work with the community.
+      Reachy is fully open-source and includes standard AI tools to perform as an easy platform for researchers to carry out experiments and share their work with the community.

       "